ajskateboarder/spylt/README.md

 **This project is very experimental, expect bugs and [caveats](#caveats)**

 **Spylt** (*pronounced spilt, combination of Svelte and Python*) is a connector for Python HTTP backends and Svelte frontends.
-Simple Python functions can be turned into web APIs which can be directly called from Svelte code **under a single codebase.**
+Simple Python functions can be turned into HTTP APIs which can be directly called from Svelte code **under a single codebase** with auto-generated wrappers with documentation and types.

 ## Why?